MartinSandstrom/spin-the-wheel/README.md

     $ npm test
 ```

+## Having problems running the test?

+### Install watchman with homebrew
+#### https://github.com/facebook/jest/issues/1767

-### TODOS
+### TODOS / Imporovements
 * Make the animation smoother.
-* Figure out why the animation some times don't fire (disabling the button and adding explaining text to clarify)
+* Figure out why the animation some times don't fire on swipe(disabling the button and adding explaining text to clarify)
 * Testning, how to test when inserting CSS to DOM?
 Move to other solution?

-## Having problems running the test?

-### Install watchman with homebrew
-#### https://github.com/facebook/jest/issues/1767
+* Solvde deploy issue with filea archive not beeing in the root.
+* Calculate where on wheel swipe occured and make the wheel swipeable from all directions.